mohanmca/CodingChallenges/src/md/DynamicProgramming.md

 ## CanSum

+* Problem Statement
+  * Write a function `canSum(targetSum, numbers)` that takes in a targetSum and an array  of numbers as arguments
+  * The function should return a boolean indicating whether or not it is possible to generate the targetSum using numbers from array
+  * You may use an element of the array as many times as possible
+  * You may assume all input numbers are non-negative
+  * canSum(7, [2,5,3,4])
 * Recursion Verion of Can Sum - ![CanSum Tree](img/canSum.png)
 * Recursion Verion of Can Sum - ![CanSum Tree](img/canSumTree.JPG)
 * m = targetSum, and n=array length